filamentphp/filament/packages/forms/docs/03-fields/19-custom.md

 title: Custom fields
 ---

-## View
+## View fields

-Aside from [building custom fields](#building-custom-fields), you may create "view" fields which allow you to create custom fields without extra PHP classes.
+Aside from [building custom fields](custom), you may create "view" fields which allow you to create custom fields without extra PHP classes.

 ```php
 use Filament\Forms\Components\ViewField;